 High demand and scarce availability mean that Oxford is among the least affordable places for housing in the UK.
-People on average outcomes are priced out of the housing market and private rents are nearly double that for England as a whole.
+People on average outcomes are priced out of the housing market and private rents are over 50% higher than for England as a whole.

 Whether you’re part of a growing family, a single person living alone or sharing with others, housing is probably the single biggest expenditure you face each month.
 Buying or renting is a costly business but we are committed to helping more people across the threshold of a home they can afford.